sarah-hourihan/sarah-hourihan.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Sarah!
-I am passionate about evolutionary biology and maximizing participation in STEM.
-Currently, I am completing my undergraduate studies at Vanderbilt University, where I study Ecology, Evolution, & Organismal Biology (EEOB) and Music (Clarinet).
-For the past 3 years, I have researched birdsong evolution in the Creanza Lab at Vanderbilt.
+I am passionate about biology and maximizing participation in STEM.
+Currently, I am completing my undergraduate studies at Vanderbilt University, where I study Biological Sciences and Music (Clarinet).
+I research birdsong evolution in the Creanza Lab at Vanderbilt and serve as a laboratory assistant for the Hu Lab at Vanderbilt Medical Center.

 **Contact Me!**
 ======